mtlynch/mediagoblin/docs/source/siteadmin/deploying.rst

    This configuration supports upload of images only, but MediaGoblin also supports other types of media, such as audio, video, PDFs and 3D models.
-For details, see ":doc:`media-types-chapter`".
+For details, see ":doc:`media-types`".

 ..
    Local variables: